-AmeriCorps members serve as a Mediation Specialists in a statewide community-based organization.
+AmeriCorps members serve as a Mediation Specialists in community-based social justice organizations.
 Members are responsible for direct service (mediation) and capacity building efforts.
 All AmeriCorps member activities focus on increasing the number of mediations that get to the table.

 Prisoner Re-entry Mediation Specialist – Read a Re-entry Story

 School Based Mediation Specialist – Read an Education Story

 Youth Police Dialogue Coordinator – Watch the video

 This is an 11 month, full-time (40 hours/week) position.
 The AmeriCorps service year begins on August 14, 2021.

 - A profound and fulfilling experience, through service!